-In October 1967, on the recommendations of the Administrative Reforms Commission, the Council was reconstituted and its functions were redefined to include: • Prescription of guidelines for the formulation of National Plan, including the assessment of resources for the Plan • Consideration of national Plan as formulated by the National Development Council; Considering important questions of social and economic policy affecting national development. • The review of the working of the Plan from time to time and recommending such measures as are necessary for achieving the aims and targets to secure the active participation and cooperation of the people, improving the efficiency of the administrative services, ensuring the fullest development of the less advanced regions and sections of the community and, through sacrifice, borne equally, by all citizens, build up resources for national development. • It was envisaged that the National Development Council would advise and make its recommendations to the Central and State Governments. • Since its inception, it has been functioning as a high power consultative body where the frame of the Five Year Plans, the important problems facing the Indian economy, and the policies, that have to be adopted for tiding over the urgent problems have been discussed and solutions arrived at. • Thus in addition to the Plan, the Council has concerned itself with problems like food, creation of the State Trading Corporation and land reforms. • The prime function of the Council is to act as a kind of bridge between the Union Government, the Planning Commission and the State Governments. • It helps in the coordination not only of policies and programmes of plans but also other matters of national importance.
+In October 1967, on the recommendations of the Administrative Reforms Commission, the Council was reconstituted and its functions were redefined to include: • Prescription of guidelines for the formulation of National Plan, including the assessment of resources for the Plan • Consideration of national Plan as formulated by the National Development Council; Considering important questions of social and economic policy affecting national development. • The review of the working of the Plan from time to time and recommend such measures as are necessary for achieving the aims and targets to secure the active participation and cooperation of the people, improving the efficiency of the administrative services, ensuring the fullest development of the less advanced regions and sections of the community and, through sacrifice, borne equally, by all citizens, build up resources for national development. • It was envisaged that the National Development Council would advise and make its recommendations to the Central and State Governments. • Since its inception, it has been functioning as a high power consultative body where the frame of the Five Year Plans, the important problems facing the Indian economy, and the policies, that have to be adopted for tiding over the urgent problems have been discussed and solutions arrived at. • Thus in addition to the Plan, the Council has concerned itself with problems like food, creation of the State Trading Corporation and land reforms. • The prime function of the Council is to act as a kind of bridge between the Union Government, the Planning Commission and the State Governments. • It helps in the coordination not only of policies and programmes of plans but also other matters of national importance.
 It provides a good forum for discussion and full and free exchange of views. • There is no other comparative forum.
 It is also a device for sharing of responsibility between States and the Union Government.
 Government of India accepted the recommendations of the First ARC ina slightly modified form.
 It was decided that the NDC, headed by the PM, should comprise all Union cabinet ministers, Chief Ministers of states, Chief Ministers/Chief executives of the union territories and members of the Planning Commission.
 Accordingly, the NDC was reconstituted in October 1967, on these lines.
 It may be noted that the NDC generally, does not pass any formal resolutions.
 The practice normally followed is that it maintains a detailed record of discussions held in its inc'(.ungs, and then draws a consensus on the basis of such discussions.
 All the decisions of the council are unanimous; yet, dissenting voices are generally difficult to ignore.

 New Role of NDC